 The song may have a dark, almost sinister start, only to surprise you with its upbeat vibe after the first verse.
 The vocals can send your spine into a frantic shiver.
 Rolling in the Deep has a dark, bluesy groove that blends well with a modern disco tune.
 Musicologists and music enthusiasts call it a crossover.
 The lyrics are snarky and Adele’s vocals are unlike any other artist.
 This song is what catapulted Adele to global stardom, despite the artist’s initial reservations about performing the song.

 There’s no doubt that this is Adele’s most important piece.
 To play it on your guitar will give you the chance to deliver a bluesy pop music that has enough oomph to get everyone to the dance floor.
 Chords are never an issue.
 Nor should you be concerned about the strumming pattern.

 Beliebers never fail to stand proud every time someone plays their idol’s music.
 And one of the Canadian pop sensation’s easiest and hippest songs in 2015 is Love Yourself.
 This is an acoustic pop meant solely for the acoustic guitar.
 That is why I included this song as one of the best pieces that any guitarist should play.
 Justin Bieber sang it with a huskier tone, giving the song a softer melody and a more relaxed vibe.

-Another reason why I included the song in this list is because it only has 5 easy chords.
+Another reason why I included the song on this list is that it only has 5 easy chords.
 It’s best for beginner guitarists to play the song with a simple downstrum of the chords.
 Advanced guitarists can always experiment and play around with the song’s fingerstyle.
 However, you want to play this song, it should sound beautiful and almost soulful.

 26. Ghost Town by Adam Lambert